 We teach that Jesus Christ, the second person of the Trinity, is fully God and fully man with indivisible oneness with God the Father.
 He is eternally coexisting with the Father, conceived by the power of the Holy Spirit, and born of the Virgin Mary.
 He became flesh and dwelt among us as God incarnate.
 In his incarnation he laid aside his right to the full prerogatives of coexistence with God and took on an existence appropriate to a servant to humankind never divesting his divine attributes, assuring in his humanity his impeccability and his immutability.

 We teach that man (male and female) was created in the image of God for the glory of God and for eternal fellowship with God.
 However, man sinned, thereby severing fellowship with God and incurring God’s enmity, wrath, and curse on all creation, resulting in physical and spiritual death.
-All human beings are born with a sin nature, are sinners by choice, are totally depraved.
+All human beings are born with a sin nature and are totally depraved, not only by constraint, but by choice and therefore under just condemnation without defense or excuse.
 Man’s only hope is found in the grace of God through the redemptive work of the Lord Jesus Christ.

 Genesis 1:27, 3:1-24; Isaiah 43:7; Romans 3:23, 5:12, 19, 6:23, 7:18, 8:7-8, 19-22; Colossians 1:16; Ephesians 2:1-3, 14-16; 1 Corinthians 1:9, 2 Corinthians 13:14; John 3:3-7, 36